SIsilicon/WorldEdit-BE-Docs/docs/usage/brushes.md

 ;brush smooth [radius] [iterations] [mask]
 ```

 The smooth brush smoothes down terrain on use. `iterations` will specify how much the terrain will get smoothed. `mask` determines what is part of the terrain to be smoothed.
-This mask acts different from `/wedit:gmask` which determines what blocks are affected all together.
+This mask acts different from `;gmask` which determines what blocks are affected all together.

 ### Erosion Brush